 Updated November 2, 2017: We’ve gone over this article to make sure it’s still up-to-date and relevant (which it is!)
 If you’re looking at this guitar, you might also want to read about another new, similar guitar from Epiphone, the SL1

-This is a good full-sized beginner guitar for kids ages 11+.
-The Les Paul Junior was created by Epiphone (Gibson’s cheaper line of guitars) as a way for players to get an instrument that looks, sounds, and feels like a real Gibson Les Paul but at an affordable price.
+The Les Paul Junior is an excellent full-sized beginner guitar for kids ages 11+.
+It was created by Epiphone (Gibson’s cheaper line of guitars) as a way for players to get an instrument that looks, sounds, and feels like a real Gibson Les Paul but at an affordable price.

-Since a brand new Gibson Les Pauls can cost between $900 and $5000+, the Epiphone Les Paul Junior is a great option for beginners who want a quality guitar, but aren’t quite ready to spend a lot of money.
+Since a brand new Gibson Les Pauls can cost between $900 and $5000+, the Epiphone Les Paul Junior is an excellent option for beginners who want a quality guitar but aren’t quite ready to spend a lot of money.

-Some famous players of Les Paul Juniors include John Lennon (post Beatles), Keith Richards, Billie Joe Armstrong of Green Day, and Paul Westerberg of the Replacements.
-As a little side note: If your kids happen to be into Rocksmith this is often recommend as one of the best to use, and is sold by Rocksmith as a bundle with the game (Read More: Kids and Rocksmith).
+Some famous players of Les Paul Juniors include John Lennon (post-Beatles), Keith Richards, Billie Joe Armstrong of Green Day, and Paul Westerberg of the Replacements.
+As a little side note: If your kids happen to be into Rocksmith this is often recommended as one of the best to use, and is sold by Rocksmith as a bundle with the game (Read More: Kids and Rocksmith).

 The body on the Les Paul Junior has the standard Les Paul shape, and it made of mahogany.
-Don’t be misled by the ‘Junior’ in the name, it is a full-sized guitar that is more lightweight than other Les Paul type models, so you really don’t want to buy this for anyone younger than 11 or 12 years old because it will be too big and uncomfortable to play.
+Don’t be misled by the ‘Junior’ in the name; it is a full-sized guitar that is more lightweight than other Les Paul type models, so you don’t want to buy this for anyone younger than 11 or 12 years old because it will be too big and uncomfortable to play.
 The LP Junior has only one pickup, and two controls: volume and tone, so not a lot of features here, but a lot of players appreciate this simplicity (guitars with this electronics setup are used by tons of professionals).
-You can get the Les Paul Junior in a number of nice colors – Alpine White, Cherry, Ebony, Heritage Cherry Sunburst, Translucent Blue and Vintage Sunburst.
+You can get the Les Paul Junior in some beautiful colors – Alpine White, Cherry, Ebony, Heritage Cherry Sunburst, Translucent Blue and Vintage Sunburst.

 The Junior is known for its good tone and intonation.
-That just means that it says in tune well and sounds really good.
-There is only one pickup on this guitar, so you might get a huge range of tones, but for a beginner this really isn’t something to worry about.
+That means that it says in tune well and sounds good.
+There is only one pickup on this guitar so that you might get a huge range of tones, but for a beginner, this isn’t something to worry about.

-As I mentioned above there is only one pickup, but it’s a decent quality one, and it sounds really good – surprisingly good for the price of this guitar.
-The rest of the electronics are very solid for a guitar in this price range.
+As I mentioned above there is only one pickup, but it’s a decent quality one, and it sounds good – surprisingly good for the price of this guitar.
+The rest of the electronics are excellent for a guitar in this price range.

 Frets on the Junior are generally well dressed (not something that can be said for all budget guitars).
 The neck is smooth and easy to play.